top of page

 4. Autonomous Red Teaming

-Background: Red teams — offensive security professionals — are vital but expensive, often deployed only annually or quarterly.
-This leaves long gaps between tests when new weaknesses can go unnoticed.
+Background: Red teams — offensive security professionals — are vital but expensive.
+They are often deployed only annually or quarterly, leaving long gaps between tests when new weaknesses can go unnoticed.

 How Agentic AI Helps: Autonomous agents run continuous penetration testing, probing networks, apps, and cloud environments 24/7.
 They adapt attack strategies dynamically, unlike static vulnerability scanners.